-There are advances and discoveries being made in the field of Lyme research.
+Advances and discoveries are being made in the field of Lyme research.
 But we have a long way to go to provide better diagnostic testing and treatments.

 There is hope for people who have Lyme disease, as well as loved ones who help care for them.
 We can and will get better and help others do the same!

-Please share this post with everyone you know via the social media buttons to help spread awareness and help fight Lyme.
+Please share this post with everyone you know via the social media buttons to help us spread awareness and help fight Lyme.
+Thank you!

-Check out the compelling movie trailer to Under Our Skin, 2 Emergence below.
+Check out the movie trailer to Under Our Skin, 2 Emergence below.